rhedley/locaR/cran-comments.md

 >      omniSpectro.Rd: \value
 >      validationSpec.Rd: \value

+Added "@return No return value." to these functions.

 >You have examples for unexported functions.
 Please either omit these examples or export these functions.
 >Examples for unexported function
 >   MSRP_HT_Level2() in:
 >      parseWAFileNames.Rd

+Deleted the example in parseWAFileNames.Rd.
+Note: the function MSRP_HT_Level2() is located in a different file and does not have an example, as far as I can see.

 >\dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by